-Wordsworth presents nature not merely as a place of beauty but as a teacher, a guardian of the soul.
+Wordsworth reflects nature not merely as a place of beauty but as a teacher, a guardian of the soul.
 For him, nature offers moral and philosophical insight, allowing individuals to transcend the artificial constructs of society.
-In this way, Tintern Abbey aligns with the Romantic belief that nature is imbued with an almost divine presence, shaping human character and fostering deeper awareness.
+As such, Tintern Abbey reflects the Romantic belief that nature is imbued with an almost divine presence, shaping human character and fostering deeper awareness.